aixcc-public/crs-sandbox/README.md

     ?
 Paste your variable
     ```

-The Game Architecture team will use this variable to pull your repository images at competition time. *If you change this token, you must submit an issue to crs-sandbox to notify us that your token has changed so that we can set it correctly in your vcluster environment.*
+The Game Architecture team will use this variable to pull your repository images at competition time. *If you change this token, you must submit an issue to crs-sandbox to notify us that your token has changed so that we can set it correctly in your vCluster environment.*

 ## Code Owners